maldun/EasyShells/README.md

 Shell Modeling Modules for Salome

-Copyright (C) 2013  Stefan Reiterer - stefan.reiterer@magnasteyr.com
+Copyright (C) 2013  Stefan Reiterer - stefan.reiterer@magnasteyr.com or maldun.finsterschreck@gmail.com

 This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public